AndiEcker/AcuSihotInterfaces/README.md

 SXML log file as command line parameter (e.g. `E:\sihot\log\SP\SXML_ACUMEN@SP.log` directly from our Sihot production server or `\\<sihot-server>\e$\sihot\log\sp\SXML_ACUMEN@SP.log` from the network).

-After checking the discrepancies you can add the `correctSystem` command line option for to fix either the Acumen (Acu) or the AssCache (Ass) occupation status.
+After checking the discrepancies you can add the `correctSystem` command line option to fix either the Acumen (Acu) or the AssCache (Ass) occupation status.
 If you want for example to fix the missing occupation changes in our second big outage (between 21/10/2017 17:54:38 and 23/10/2017 10:20:50) in Acumen you have to specify the following command line arguments: